Old Vic Theatre

 5 Star Rating An absolutely incredible performance of A Christmas Carol.
 The cast was fantastic.
 The atmosphere was incredible.
 The staff were amazing also.
 We had warm mince pies and snowflakes!

-William Kitching - a month ago
+William Kitching - 3 months ago

 Show More